- 6.3–7.1 in

 Evening Grosbeaks are social birds that forage in flocks in winter and break off into small groups or pairs during the breeding season.
 Evening Grosbeaks show little aggression toward one another throughout the year.
 At winter feeders males may drive females and younger males away, but they do not defend feeding territories during the breeding season—probably because their food sources are often extremely abundant in local patches.
 During the nesting season they form monogamous pairs, after courting quietly without any elaborate song or display.
 Breeding birds tolerate other birds nearby but occasionally chase away species such as phoebes, Hairy Woodpeckers, American Robins, and Brown-headed Cowbirds.
 At feeders, Evening Grosbeaks are often accompanied by redpolls and Pine Siskins that glean the food scraps they leave behind.

-Evening Grosbeaks are numerous and widespread, but their populations have dropped steeply in recent decades according to the North American Breeding Bird Survey—particularly in the East.
-Their irruptive nature makes it hard for large-scale surveys to make precise estimates, but the Breeding Bird Survey suggests a decline of at least 2.3 percent per year since 1966 (a cumulative drop of at least 64 percent in that time).
-Partners in Flight estimates the global breeding population is 4.1 million, with 71 percent spending some part of the year in the U.S., 57 percent in Canada, and 5 percent in Mexico.
-They score a 12 out of 20 on the Continental Concern Score but are not on the 2012 Watch List.
-A 2008 study of Project FeederWatch data found that the grosbeak’s winter range had contracted and numbers had declined.
-Evening Grosbeaks were reported at only half the number of sites, and flock sizes were down by 27 percent, in the early 2000s compared with the late 1980s.
+Evening Grosbeaks are numerous and widespread, but populations dropped steeply between 1966 and 2015, according to the North American Breeding Bird Survey—particularly in the East where numbers declined by 97% during that time.
+Partners in Flight estimates a global breeding population of 4.1 million, with 71% spending some part of the year in the U.S., 57% in Canada, and 5% living in Mexico.
+Evening Grosbeak rates a 13 out of 20 on the Continental Concern Score and is on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
+Because of their irruptive nature, it can be difficult for large-scale surveys to make precise estimates, but a 2008 study of Project FeederWatch data found that the grosbeak’s winter range had contracted and numbers had declined.
+Evening Grosbeaks were reported at only half the number of sites, and flock sizes were down by 27%, in the early 2000s compared with the late 1980s.
 Evening Grosbeaks were rare in eastern North America until the mid-nineteenth century, when they began expanding eastward, possibly aided by the spread of box elders (which were increasingly being planted in cities), or possibly to outbreaks of forest insects such as spruce budworm.
 By the 1920s they were regular winter visitors in New England, and their range expansion peaked in the 1970s and 1980s.
 Recent declines may be due to logging and other development in the boreal forests of northern North America; to disease outbreaks such as salmonella, West Nile virus, and House Finch eye disease; or to reduced numbers of spruce budworm and other forest insects, in part due to aerial spraying by the U.S. and Canada.
 As climate change alters the landscape over the next century, balsam fir is expected to recede from New England, and Evening Grosbeaks may disappear from this region.

 Irregular migrant.
 When cone crops in northern coniferous forests are poor, Evening Grosbeaks “irrupt” in fall and spend the winter far south of their normal range.
 These irruptions formerly happened every 2–3 years in the eastern United States but have become less frequent, particularly in the East, since the 1980s.
 Western subspecies migrate to lower elevations for the winter.